approov/quickstart-ionic-advancedhttp/SHAPES-EXAMPLE.md

 ## WHAT YOU WILL NEED
 * Access to a trial or paid Approov account
 * [Android Studio](https://developer.android.com/studio) installed (version Chipmunk 2021.2.1 is used in this guide) if you will build the Android app.
 See information about [Android Development](https://ionicframework.com/docs/developing/android) for installation instructions.
+Note that the `ANDROID_HOME` value must be properly defined to allow building.
 * [Xcode](https://developer.apple.com/xcode/) installed (version 13.4.1 is used in this guide) to build iOS version of application.
 See information about [iOS Development](https://ionicframework.com/docs/developing/ios) for installation instructions.
 * [Cocoapods](https://cocoapods.org) installed to support iOS building (1.11.3 used in this guide)
 * [NodeJS](https://nodejs.org/en/) v14+ installed in the system.